1925–26 Yorkshire Cup

-The 1925–26 Yorkshire Cup was the eighteenth competition in this series.
+The 1925–26 Yorkshire Cup was the eighteenth occasion on which the Yorkshire Cup competition was held..
 This year again saw a new name added to the list of cup winners.
 This time it was Dewsbury winning the trophy by beating Huddersfield in the final 2–0.
 The match was played at Belle Vue, in the City of Wakefield, now in West Yorkshire.
 The attendance was 12,616 and receipts were £718.
 This was the last time for another fourteen years that a new name would be added.

 Background

 The Rugby Football League's Yorkshire Cup competition was a knock-out competition between (mainly professional) rugby league clubs from the county of Yorkshire.
 The actual area was at times increased to encompass other teams from outside the county such as Newcastle, Mansfield, Coventry, and even London (in the form of Acton & Willesden.

 The Rugby League season always (until the onset of "Summer Rugby" in 1996) ran from around August-time through to around May-time and this competition always took place early in the season, in the Autumn, with the final taking place in (or just before) December.
 The only exception to this was when disruption of the fixture list was caused during, and immediately after, the two World Wars.